In total, I spent 2 full months in the Philippines. All of March and then a week to Taiwan due to visa reasons and then back to the Philippines.

 Walking around you will hear karaoke.
 Ok, not everyone is a great singer, but for the most part, I think Filipinos kick vocal cord ass.
 Excuse my language.

 I hope this gives you a better insight into the Philippines that is more than just beaches and resorts.
 Yes, these places are lovely, but there is so much rich history and culture in the Philippines that take some time to see it.
 For things to do check out my posts on the different islands of Luzon, Cebu and Bohol, and Palawan.
-For a list of traditional and must eat foods, please click here.

 See you soon!